 • Spray at an Angle: Don’t spray straight at the window.
 Angle the spray at about 30 to 45 degrees.

-• Move Smoothly: Keep the spray moving back and forth across the window.
+• Move Smoothly: Keep the spray moving back and forth across the window to perform at your best—using the right equipment and technique ensures efficiency and quality.

 • Test First: Before you go anywhere near your windows, try the pressure washer out on something less delicate to get a feel for the pressure.